What is the ACT?

 Increase your ACT score, improve your college candidacy.
 It’s that simple.

-With Crimson, you'll receive the best support available to build your confidence, boost your ACT score, and gain admission into your dream college.
+With Crimson, you'll receive the best support available to build your confidence, boost your ACT score, and gain admission into the US college of your dreams.
 Connect with an ACT tutor, selected from a pool of high achievers who’ll help you ace the ACT exam.